10 Best Tips to Motivate and Engage Students with Disabilities

 - Sing instructions to the student (you don’t have to have musical talent.
 My student just loves being sung to so the melody doesn’t matter!)

-- Sit on the floor during the activity or on a mat.
+- Sit on the floor or a mat during the activity.

 - Bring materials outside.